Create a Trigger

 The Query Builder

-To configure the trigger, define the trigger details, trigger alert threshold, and notification preferences in the next screen.
+To configure the trigger, define the trigger details, trigger alert threshold, and notification preferences in the Define New Trigger page that appears.

 Define New Trigger